jrfnl/clearPHP/_rules/good-practices/no-useless-instruction.md

 This rule targets code that doesn't do anything useful.

-The following code is considered a warning:
+The following patterns are considered warnings:

 {% highlight php %}
 <?php
+// Empty namespaces
+namespace x;
+namespace y;

 // literals in the code flow
 1;
 My_CONSTANT;